svmhdvn/napalm/README.md

 ## Usage

+Before installing/using this plugin, make sure you have Github and NPM accounts.
+Then, login to NPM from the terminal by typing the following command: `$ npm login`

 1. Make a selection of ONE function definition and press Ctrl+Alt+n or right click and go to "Napalm -> Package".

 2. With nothing selected, press Ctrl+Alt+n or right click and go to "Napalm -> Package".
 This will parse all function definitions in the current file.